restx/restx/README.md

 - easy to setup (soon)
    a command line helps to create new apps, run and deploy them on the cloud

+- opinionated
+   focused on JSON REST API, though being restful can be discussed: there is no help to support links between resources (so there is no strong support for discoverability), and we support only JSON UTF-8 representations (yes, you read correctly, no XML, ATOM, you name it)

 ## Show me some code